 The TO will complete, where relevant, details of the original pre-fault and post-fault ratings, and the new pre-fault and post-fault ratings.

-The TO will then fax the form to The Company, and the other TO where necessary.
+The TO will then send the form through a Designated Information Exchange System to The Company, and the other TO where necessary.

 On receipt of the Operational Capability Limit Record, The Company will discuss its contents with the relevant TO and tick the relevant box to indicate that the Operational Capability Record relates to a technical limitation or rating.